Taraji P. Henson Opens 2024 BET Awards With Kendrick Lamar Parody

 Taraji P. Henson kicked off the 2024 BET Awards with a bang!

-On Sunday, June 30, the 53 year old actress took to the stage to host the annual award show for the third time and kicked off the show with an opening that got us all out of our seats!
-Emerging from behind the stage in a red hoodie with jeans and a red cap similar to Kendrick Lamar’s look at his The Pop Out: Ken and Friends show, The Color Purple star launched into a hilarious parody of the rapper’s chart topping hit, “Not Like Us,” which sent the Los Angeles based crowd into a frenzy.
+On Sunday, June 30, the 53-year-old actress took to the stage to host the annual award show for the third time and kicked off the show with an opening that got us all out of our seats!
+Emerging from behind the stage in a red hoodie, jeans and a red cap similar to Kendrick Lamar’s look at his The Pop Out: Ken and Friends show, The Color Purple star launched into a hilarious parody of the rapper’s chart topping hit, “Not Like Us,” which sent the Los Angeles based crowd into a frenzy.

 While Lamar’s usual lyrics are pointed jabs at Drake during their ongoing rap beef, Henson changed the lyrics for the night to celebrate Black culture, switching “not like us” to “It’s about us.”